Visiting Lucy Maud Montgomery's Birthplace on Prince Edward Island

 More by this Author

-A huge rocky outcropping is a magnet for tourists who want to get up-close-and-personal with a unique area of rugged Atlantic coastline.
+A huge rocky outcropping is a magnet for tourists who want to get up-close-and-personal with a unique corner of Canada along the rugged Atlantic coastline.

 Mining, sternwheelers and hot springs have ensured the survival of Ainsworth, B.C.
 The first village on the shores of Kootenay Lake.